 Cancel messages are the same as other usenet messages with an important addition.
 They are a special sort of message, called a control message, that go to a newsgroup called control.cancel.
 They are used to delete messages that were posted to other newsgroups.

 From @ Fri Aug 16 03:26:45 1996 Path: nntp0.mindspring.com!news.mindspring.com! gatech!usenet.eel.ufl.edu!news-res.gsl.net! news.gsl.net!news.sgi.com!swrinde! howland.erols.net!newsfeed.internetmci.com! in3.uu.net!psinntp!psinntp!interramp.com!usenet From: Cyn Newsgroups: atl.general Subject: cmsg cancel <email@example.com. mindspring.com> Control: cancel <firstname.lastname@example.org. mindspring.com> Date: Fri, 16 Aug 1996 07:26:45 GMT Organization: PSI Public Usenet Link Lines: 1 Message-ID: <email@example.com> NNTP-Posting-Host: 220.127.116.11 X-No-Archive: Yes X-No-Archive: Yes

 Control: cancel <firstname.lastname@example.org>

-It will always contain the message-ID: of the message that is being cancelled.
+It will always contain the message-ID: of the message that is being canceled.
 If the domain in that message-ID: and the cancel message’s message-ID: don’t match, it’s a very good bet that the cancel message is a forgery.
 In this case, the original message was one I’d posted from MindSpring.
 The cancel message is a forgery issued by an interamp.com user.
-In this case the original message’s ID is also in the subject line, but that will not always be so.
+This time, the original message’s ID is also in the subject line, but that will not always be so.

 In the last part of the series, we’ll talk a little about anonymous remailers.